28 May Let’s support our local butchers

 Derek Haggard of Hadlows at Titchfield in Hampshire is just such a butcher.
 He owns and runs our local butcher’s shop with his sone Ade, and wife, Sharon who runs the deli and cooked meats side of the shop.

 Their meat is all sourced by Derek himself, he’s in the shop by 5am every day and watching the run up to Christmas always looks like a gauntlet of turkey trauma and a mind-boggling schedule of personal orders.
 But he cares about what he buys and what he sells – and that shows.
-He chooses British meat, make his own sausages and kebabs and knows exactly where to source his Christmas turkeys for the best flavour, the best price and for total reliability from the farmer.
+He chooses British meat, makes his own sausages and kebabs and knows exactly where to source his Christmas turkeys for the best flavour, the best price and for total reliability from the farmer.

 We all love a beef wellington, a rack of lamb or a juicy steak (well at least we do) but more unusual cuts, pig’s cheeks, pork belly or even chicken drumsticks are being re-energised in our foodie culture.